srirag-vuppala/jupyterlab-extension-kickstarter/README.md

 # jupyterlab-extension-kickstarter
 A script to make jupyterlab extensions quicker.
+[Tested on MacOS Catalina]

 ## Getting Started